Today's History Trivia for January 8

 1933 Charles Osgood (Charles Osgood Wood III), American broadcast journalist.

 1931 Bill Graham d.
-1991 (Wolfgang Grajonca), German-born American concert promoter.
+1991 (Wulf Wolodia Grajonca), German-born American concert promoter.
 He helped pioneer the mass rock concert as an American cultural event.
+He died in a helicopter crash.

 1926 Soupy Sales d.
 2009 (Milton Supman), American comedian.
 TV: What's My Line?
 (1968-75).